8 Best Travel Credit Cards

 When it comes to travelling, it’s important to have the right travel credit card to ensure you’re getting the most from your overseas and local spending.
 This can take the form of reward points, cashback or as the American Express KrisFlyer card provides, AirMiles!
-Customers enjoy 1.1 KrisFlyer miles for every S$1 spent on all your eligible purchases and earn 2 KrisFlyer miles for every S$1 equivalent in foreign currency spent overseas on eligible purchases during June and December.
+Customers enjoy 1.1 KrisFlyer miles for every S$1 spent on all your eligible purchases and earn 2 KrisFlyer miles for every S$1 equivalent in foreign currency spent overseas on eligible purchases.
 Plus new customers receive a bonus of 5,000 KrisFlyer miles the very first time you charge to your new card.

 Pro’s of American Express KrisFlyer Card:

 - Purchase your travel tickets with your American Express card and receive free Travel Inconvenience & Travel Accident Benefits of up to S$350,000.

 - Enjoy hassle-free conversion as all KrisFlyer miles earned with the American Express which are conveniently credited directly into your KrisFlyer account.